russelsantos19/100-days-of-code/log.md

 **Thoughts**:   It's fun that I converted my git from https to ssh.
 Tomorrow I plan to begin the profile creation page.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 32: July 26, 2020 Sunday

+**Today's Progress**: Today I begin the profile creation page for my website.

+**Thoughts**:   Though I want to code straight for 100 days, I take a break yesterday cause I believe it is important not just for my productivity but also for my myself.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)